 11. Untrained musicality

 That problem is particularly reflected in his handling of music.
 The musicality of a beginner is crude.
 He might be able to recognize the rhythm and keep her foot on the beat, but his handling of the ancillary actions is often unmusical.
 Still use the example of ocho in which he tends to focus only on the featured action, the forward step.
 Once a forward step is made, he immediately lead the next forward step in the opposite direction.
-While both steps may be led to music, the transitional actions between the two steps, namely hip rotation and pivot, are off the beat.
-Such lead cannot satisfy a mature follower who expects the leader to handle all aspects of the entire sequence in an exquisite way that every action of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
+While both steps may be led to music, the transitional actions between the two steps, namely hip rotation and pivot, are led off the beat.
+Such leading cannot satisfy a mature follower who expects the leader to handle all aspects of the entire sequence in an exquisite way that every action of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
 Only in such a fashion dancing tango becomes a real treat.

 12. Self-exhibition